avigad/mathematics_in_lean_source/README.md

 ```
 The lines between the comments are sent only to the associated Sphinx source file.

-After the line `TEXT. -/`, by default, lines of text are only to the
+After the line `TEXT. -/`, by default, lines of text are sent only to the
 examples file.
 You can replace the last line with `EXAMPLES: -/`, which has the same effect,
 `SOLUTIONS: -/` to send the lines to the solutions file,